whoisraibolt/Tensorflow-With-Own-Data/README.md

 # Other information

-The dataset.pkl.gz file is already the converted file for use in TensorFlow.
+The .pkl.gz file is already the converted file for use in TensorFlow.

 The unpack.py file is used to unpack .pkl files and to plot some pictures on the screen.